Student Activities and Leadership Development

 Group Me: Groupme is an app that allows for creating group messaging “rooms” on the Groupme app for Android or iOS.
 It can add as many participants as you’d like.
 The host and all participants need an account made through the app (you can login with your google account or others).

-We encourage you to hold elections for your club if you have not already done so.
 Set up a virtual election using the Forms Manager function on the CSB/SJU website.